flashbots/mev-job-board/specs/fuse.md

 ### Steps to capture MEV
 1. Get a list of Comptrollers
-2. Attach existing Compound implementation to the Comptroller bot
+2. Connect existing Compound liquidator bot to Fuse Comptroller(s)
 3. Profit?

 ### Other